rahmatnazali/pimage/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE) file for details

 ## Acknowledgments
-I mainly learn how to do PCA on image using Python from [here](http://www.janeriksolem.net/2009/01/pca-for-images-using-python.html) written by Jan Erik Solem, but the page has been erased.
-Shortly after knowing the page was erased, I found that the author are now founder & CEO at [Mapillary](https://www.mapillary.com/) (Hail, and hat tip).
+I mainly learnt how to do PCA on image using Python from [here](http://www.janeriksolem.net/2009/01/pca-for-images-using-python.html) written by Jan Erik Solem, but the page has been erased.
+Shortly after knowing the page was gone, I found that the author are now founder & CEO at [Mapillary](https://www.mapillary.com/) (Hail, and hat tip).